eficode-academy/istio-katas/basic-traffic-routing.md

 ## Introduction

-This exercise introduces you to the basics of traffic routing with Istio.
+These exercises introduce you to the basics of traffic routing with Istio.
 We are going to deploy all the services for our sentences application and a new version of the **name** service.
 This will demonstrate normal kubernetes load balancing bewtween services.